mayankkapoor/chat-with-database/README.md

 - Queries are executed with appropriate role-based permissions
 - Sensitive data can be protected through RLS policies

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-If you have any questions or need help, please:
-1. Open an issue in this repository
-2. Contact our support team
-3. Join our community Discord

 ## Acknowledgments

 - Supabase for providing the database infrastructure
 - MCP for enabling natural language database interactions
-- Our contributors and users for their valuable feedback